 Take Kenya, for example.
 Kenya suffered terrorist attacks back in 1998 because of their close ties to the U.S. You would think that this East African ally would get a special measure of respect, especially because Barack Obama’s late father, and many of his relatives, hail from Kenya.
 Think again.

 President Obama dispatched his veep, Joe Biden, to Kenya last month.
 Vice President Biden went there specifically to lobby for a new constitution for Kenya.
 Art.
 26 of that new constitution would repeal the country’s long-standing pro-life law on abortion.
-He spurned the efforts of American-based pro-life groups who are working to prevent this Roe v.
-Wade of Kenya.
-Their selfless activities, he said, are “one of the drawbacks of democracy.”
+He spurned the efforts of American-based pro-life groups who are working to prevent this

 So, having groups using their free speech rights to dissent, appealing to fellow Christians is a “drawback of democracy?”
 James Madison, call your office.
 To make matters worse, Joe Biden told Kenyans that by passing the pro-abortion constitution, they would “allow money to flow” to Kenya from other countries.

 No, Joe, responsible dissent is one of the strengths of democracy; bribery is one of its drawbacks.

 Congressman Chris Smith (R-N.J.) is protesting this intervention—this pro-abortion meddling—by Joe Biden in the affairs of a self-governing African nation.
 He notes that Biden’s heavy-handed intervention may well be against federal law.
 Since 2006, the law has said “no foreign assistance funds may be used to lobby for or against abortion.”
 This sounds like another case of Joe Biden over the line.